 Senator Hart of Colorado.
-But who wrote it, I guess is what I am after.
+But who wrote it, I quess is what I am after.

 Mr. Phillips.
-I would guess that this cable was probably and perhaps myself, perhaps it was written by wrote an awful lot of them.
-But joint.
+I would guess that this cable was probably written by Mr. Poinzio, and perhaps myself, perhaps it was But Mr. Poinzio wrote an awful lot of them.
+But by putting my signature on the authenticating part I said I was a part of it.
+And then, of course, the releasing officer is the one that accepts the responsibility.